 Check out the Surface Hub App too!
 It lets you customize the Surface Pro 3 Pen.

-See this post if Windows laptop or Surface Touch Screen not working on Windows 8.1 device.
+See this post if Windows laptop or Surface Touch Screen not working.